xApiOrg/account-payment-settings/README.md

 - Click `Save`

-### 3. Try the application

-After every Jenkins build the application will be restarted.
+- After every Jenkins build the application will be restarted.
 To try the application navigate to
 ```
 http://<public-server-ip>:10001/ipay/account/100
 ```
-The default port is 10001.
+>The default port is 10001.